websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md

 * Enter the hex code for the desired color into the text box to change to any color.

-* Click the *Value from Stylebook* button to open a menu of pre-defined colors to choose from (including the Style Book token values, under the "Color System" category).
+* Click the *Value from Stylebook* button to open a menu of pre-defined colors to choose from.
+You can choose to reuse colors from each of the general categories that you can customize.

 ![You have several options available to change the color for any color option.](./using-a-style-book-to-standardize-site-appearance/images/03.png)

-If you click the Value from Stylebook button and select a Style Book token value, then that color field is linked to the chosen Style Book token.
+If you click the Value from Stylebook button and select a Style Book token value (that is also defined in another category), then that color field is linked to the chosen Style Book token.
 Any future changes to the token value for this Style Book will also change this color field.

 When a color field is tied to a Style Book token, the Value from Stylebook button is replaced with a *Detach Token* button.
 Click this button to detach the color field from the token (but keep the same color value).